Jenkler/nodebb-plugin-postlink/README.md

-# NodeBB Postlink - A plugin that adds a prefix on postlinks
+# NodeBB Postlink - A plugin that adds a prefix on links in posts

 If you need to add a prefix to outbound links in the posts